dkovacs24/ReviOS_faq/docs/related.md

   <figcaption>Graph shows the latency of <b>Windows 10 LTSC 21H2 19044.1288</b> and <b>Windows 11 22H2 22621.105</b>.
 Tested with Intel i7-10700KF and GTX 1070TI by Muren#6968.<br>Click the image to open it</figcaption>
 </figure>

-### Why are there two ISOs files for each ReviOS version?
+### Why are there two ISO files for each ReviOS version?

 One for installing a completely new ReviOS instance, and one for upgrading a previous ReviOS.
 Read more at [How can I upgrade to the newest build of ReviOS?](#how-can-i-upgrade-to-the-newest-build-of-revios) section.

 ---